 To log in: Use your email log-in name (the first six digits of your last name + the initial of your first name and initial of your middle name, if you have one).
 Your password the first time you log in is 0 + your employee number if it starts with a "1" (no 0 if it starts with a 6 or 7).
 You can reset it after the first time.

 Rating-in: All regular, contract faculty are rated in on the salary schedule, based on their academic preparation and prior teaching experience.
 District HR handles the rating-in process.

 Payment: Salaries of instructors are paid in 10 or 12 equal monthly installments.
-See the current salary schedule in Appendix A of the CBA for 2013-14 rates of pay.
+See the current salary schedule in Appendix A of the contract for rates of pay.
 If you have questions about your paystub, see Tom Aduwo, our Single Point of Contact (SPOC) in the Payroll Office.
 If you use Electronic Funds Transfer, your salary will be deposited directly to your financial institution and a salary warrant will be sent to your college email address.
 Checks and paystubs are sent by U.S. mail to those not opting for automatic deposit.
 Salary warrants are sent on the last day of the month.